 The sitting dumbbell shoulder press impacts the anterior and posterior deltoid heads.
-This pressing exercise is best done towards the end of the session.
-This ensures that the shoulder joint is sufficiently warmed up before doing the shoulder press.
-When you’re already exhausted from your previous exercises, it makes the press much more difficult.
+Also, this pressing exercise is best done towards the end of the session.
+Thus this ensures that the shoulder joint is sufficiently warmed up before doing the shoulder press.
+When you’re exhausted from your previous exercises, the press is much more difficult.

 The dumbbells shoulder press improves shoulder strength and stability, joint range of motion, posture, athletic performance, and muscle mass and definition.

 The push-press is an excellent exercise for the shoulder muscles because it involves both pushing and pulling motions.
-This makes it a more complete exercise than exercises that only involve pushing or pulling.
+Also, this makes it a more complete exercise than exercises that only involve pushing or pulling.

 Push-press is a compound exercise that trains the entire body.
 It involves the upper and lower body, as well as the core.
-This makes it excellent training for overall strength and fitness.
+Also, this makes it excellent training for overall strength and fitness.
 Push-press is also a ballistic exercise, which involves fast, powerful movements.
-This makes it a perfect choice for athletes who need to generate explosive power.
+Thus this makes it a perfect choice for athletes who need to generate explosive power.

 Finally, push-press is a relatively safe exercise.
 It is less likely to cause injuries than exercises like the bench press or squat.
-This makes it a good option for people just starting in weightlifting.
+Also, this makes it a good option for people just starting weightlifting.

 The last word on a shoulder workout for bodybuilding

-You should use a periodization plan with any training.
-This implies that you should keep meticulous records of your exercises and improve your workout.
+It would help if you used a periodization plan with any training.
+Also, this implies that you should keep meticulous records of your exercises and improve your workout.
 It’s essential to stress progressive overload principles since the shoulders are a resistant muscular area, particularly for naturally thin persons.